sshaaf/dg8-workshop/README.md

-THIS REPO IS NOT MIGRATED TO https://github.com/RedHat-Middleware-Workshops/dg8-workshop
+THIS REPO IS NOW MIGRATED TO https://github.com/RedHat-Middleware-Workshops/dg8-workshop